 But there is another sense of the word, of which the fundamental meaning is this: Man is all the time outside of himself: it is in projecting and losing himself beyond himself that he makes man to exist; and, on the other hand, it is by pursuing transcendent aims that he himself is able to exist.
 Since man is thus self-surpassing, and can grasp objects only in relation to his self-surpassing, he is himself the heart and center of his transcendence.
 There is no other universe except the human universe, the universe of human subjectivity.
-This relation of transcendence as constitutive of man (not in the sense that God is transcendent, but in the sense of self-surpassing) with subjectivity (in such a sense that man is not

-Heidegger disagrees: it is in this sense of the term humanist that he says "I am not a humanist" - to Heidegger we are only outside ourselves at specific points of anxiety at which we are also outside everything else.
-We are still projecting and losing ourselves, but the point of embodiment is still there despite Das Man. transcendence is still important but we are not abandonned, in fact it is impossible to be shut up in himself but forever present in a human universe) it is this that we call existential humanism.
-This is humanism, because we remind man that there is no legislator but himself; that he himself, thus abandoned, must decide for himself; also because we show that it is not by turning back upon himself, but always by seeking, beyond himself, an aim which is one of liberation or of some particular realisation, that man can realize himself as truly human.
+This relation of transcendence as constitutive of man (not in the sense that God is transcendent, but in the sense of self-surpassing) with subjectivity (in such a sense that man is not shut up in himself but forever present in a human universe)-it is this that we call existential humanism.
+This is humanism, because we remind man that there is no legislator but himself; that he himself, thus abandoned, must decide for himself; also because we show that it is not by turning back upon himself, but always by seeking, beyond himself, an aim which is one of liberation or of some particular realization, that man can realize himself as truly human.

 You can see from these few reflections that nothing could be more unjust than the objections people raise against us.
 Existentialism is nothing else but an attempt to draw the full conclusions from a consistently atheistic position.
-Its intention is not in the least that of plunging men into despair.
-And if by despair one means as the Christians do any attitude of unbelief, the despair of the existentialists is something different.
+Its inten-tion is not in the least that of plunging men into despair.
+And if by despair one means-as the Christians do-any attitude of unbelief, the despair of the existentialists is something different.
 Existentialism is not atheist in the sense that it would exhaust itself in demonstrations of the non-existence of God.
 It declares, rather, that even if God existed that would make no difference from its point of view.
 Not that we believe God does exist, but we think that the real problem is not that of His existence; what man needs is to find himself again and to understand that nothing can save him from himself, not even a valid proof of the existence of God.
 In this sense existentialism is optimistic.
-It is a doctrine of action, and it is only by self-deception, by confining their own despair with ours that Christians can describe us as without hope.
+It is a doctrine of action, and it is only by self-deception, by confusing their own despair with ours that Christians can describe us as without hope.